aidos-lab/grokking-via-lid/README.md

-# Grokking Predicted via Local Intrinsic Dimensions of Contextual Language Models
+# Predicting Grokking via Local Intrinsic Dimensions of Contextual Language Models

 *Grokking* is the phenomenon where a machine learning model trained on a small dataset learns to generalize well beyond the training set after a long period of overfitting.
 We demonstrate that the grokking phenomenon can be predicted by the local intrinsic dimension of the model's hidden states.